Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode.md

 reports NU1510 for the existing Microsoft.VisualBasic package reference and SYSLIB0057 for the existing certificate constructor.
 Neither warning is hidden by this patch.

-Native borders, disabled text, tooltips and HTML content are not fully adapted.
+Native borders and disabled text are not fully adapted.
+The two known BCU `ToolTip` components and inspected ObjectListView tooltips are adapted; other tooltip owners have not been established.
+Inspected `OK`/`OKCancel` MessageBox callers use the themed dialog helper when dark mode and a safe UI context are available.
+Unsupported button layouts and unowned worker-thread calls retain native behavior; one leftover-details call path in `ThemeManager` remains intentionally light.
+The separate general TabControl descendant-theming issue has no global workaround here;
-Native MessageBox callers other than the one inspected leftover-details call can still be light.
-The separate general TabControl descendant-theming issue has no global workaround here; the real Settings dropdowns worked in the inspected flow.
+the real Settings dropdowns worked in the inspected flow.

 The existing all-bad-confidence leftover list issue is not changed: its constructor checks and disables Hide bad confidence, leaving every finding filtered out.
 It